Best local multiplayer Switch games

 Ah, Smash Bros., the ultimate catalyst to a doomed friendship since 1999.
 Whether wistfully lobbing bombs at your friends and laughing as they backfire, or taking out bottled-up aggression on your family, Smash Bros. is the best fighting experience on a Nintendo console and one of the most iconic multiplayer brawlers of all time.

 Super Smash Bros.
-Ultimate is the best game in the series and an essential multiplayer experience on Switch.
+Ultimate is the best fighting game in the series and an essential multiplayer experience on Switch.
 The roster is the largest ever, featuring every character from past titles as well as a bunch more, and there's an excessive number of unique stages to play.
 This is the Smash Bros. we've always known and loved, but more ambitious and successful.

 RELATED: Super Smash Bros.
 Ultimate Review: “Makes a 20-year-old franchise feel brand new”